Why a Balanced Saddle Matters

 ...namely aligned with the horse's center of gravity, able to be "in the movement", not behind or in front.

-In our example on top of the page, our rider will be:
+In an imbalanced saddle, the rider will be:

 - Having a hard time keeping secure balance